KinetexNetwork/sp1-utreexo/README.md

 This repo currently has two crates:

-1. **script/** — takes a Parquet UTXO dump + block‑hashes and builds your initial accumulator state
+1. **utreexo/** — native Rust runner for accumulator updates (circuit wiring not hooked up yet)
-2. **utreexo/** — native Rust runner for accumulator updates (circuit wiring not hooked up yet)
+2. **accumulator-service/** — HTTP service for building, updating, and pruning the Utreexo accumulator

 ---